-&lt;sup>159 Letter from Credit Suisse to Ombudsperson, August 3, 2022; Letter from Credit Suisse to Ombudsperson, August 26, 2022.
+159 Letter from Credit Suisse to Ombudsperson, August 3, 2022; Letter from Credit Suisse to Ombudsperson, August 26, 2022.

-c.
-The Bank's Other Actions to Restrict Independent Oversight additional steps that impeded the Ombudsperson's ability to fulfill his role.
+In addition to the Bank's failure to grant the Ombudsperson access to data, the Bank took additional steps that impeded the Ombudsperson's ability to fulfill his role.
 Through a series of letters and meetings in the summer of 2022, Credit Suisse, took the following steps: